joschel7/eda-telemetry-lab/README.md

 - **EDA-Driven Configuration:** Automate SR Linux configuration and telemetry subscriptions with EDA.
 - **Modern Telemetry Stack:** Export telemetry data using EDA’s Prometheus exporter and monitor alarms/deviations via the Kafka exporter.
-- **Enhanced Logging:** Capture and aggregate system logs using Promtail and Loki.
+- **Enhanced Logging:** Capture and aggregate system logs using Promtail, Alloy and Loki.
-- **Versatile Deployment Options:** Deploy with either Containerlab (clab) for live traffic or CX (Simulation Platform) for license-flexible testing.
+- **Deployment Options:** Deploy with either Containerlab (clab) for live traffic or CX (Simulation Platform) for license-flexible testing.
 - **Traffic:** Generate and control iperf3 traffic to see dynamic network metrics in action.